China's Hubei reports no new coronavirus cases outside city of Wuhan

 “As the situation in Wuhan and Hubei improves, relevant authorities, with approvals, will make timely adjustments according to China’s Infectious Diseases Law and public health emergency regulations,” Ding Xiangyang, vice secretary general at the State Council, told a news briefing.

 “When I went out in the morning, the cherry blossoms were blooming in front of my door, telling us that winter has passed and spring has come.
-I think the day everyone has been looking forward to is not far away,” he said.
+I think the day everyone has been looking forward to is not far away.”

 As new cases dwindle in China, attention has turned to potential infections arriving from overseas.